nnaro/removePYMK/README.md

-# this is no longer maintained and does not work.
+## This is no longer maintained and does not work.

 # removePYMK
 Chrome extension to remove Facebook's "People You May Know" section